PULSEE: A software for the quantum simulation of an extensive set of magnetic resonance observables: Theoretical background

-The software is also able to generate and analyze the typical observable measured in real NMR/NQR experiments, i.e. the free induction decay signal (FID).
-In laboratories, the FID is the electrical signal induced in a coil wound around the sample after the electromagnetic RF pulse which generates $B_1$ field is switch-off.
+The PULSEE package can be used to generate and analyze the typical observable measured in magnetic resonance experiments, such as the free induction decay signal (FID).
+In laboratories, the FID is the electrical signal induced in a coil wound around the sample after the electromagnetic RF pulse which generates the $B_1$ field is switched off.
 This signal is simply related to the component of the sample's magnetization along the axis of the coil, related to the FID itself \cite{Hore}.
 If the coil is oriented along $\mathbf{\hat{n}}$, then the FID signal will be given by:

-where we replaced the magnetization with the spin operator $\mathbf{I}$ of a single nucleus in the ensemble, since they are equal up to a scaling factor.
-Moreover, we introduced an empirical exponential decay $\exp (-t/T_2)$ to account for the decoherence of spin ensemble.
-In effect, our software generates a complex FID whose imaginary part represents the signal produced by an additional coil orthogonal to $\mathbf{\hat{n}}$, so that in the most usual situation the FID reads $S(t) = \mathrm{Tr} \left[ \rho (t) I_+ \exp (-t/T_2) \right]$.
+where we replaced the magnetization with the spin operator $\mathbf{I}$ of a single nucleus in the ensemble, since they are equal up to a scaling factor, and we have introduced an empirical functional form of the loss of magnetization, or the decay of signal, $\mathcal{M}(t, T_2)$, usually set to $\exp(-t/T_2)$.
+One can directly specify the form of the function, for example programming a stretched exponential, or pass in as many parameters (decoherence times $T_2$, stretching exponents $\beta$, etc) as necessary to mimic desired decays.
+In effect, our software generates a complex FID whose imaginary part represents the signal induced in an additional coil orthogonal to $\mathbf{\hat{n}}$, so that in the most common situation the FID reads, $S(t) = \mathrm{Tr} \left[ \rho (t) I_+\mathcal{M}(t, T_2) \right]$.

 Once the FID is acquired, one typically computes its Fourier transform to obtain what is called the NMR/NQR spectrum.
-This is the main outcome of the experiment and provides information about the interactions experienced by the system and the that of transitions occurred in its evolution.
+This is the main outcome of the experiment and provides information about the interactions experienced by the system and the transitions that occurred in its evolution.
 This is shown by the expansion of the FID in Fourier components:

 where $\varepsilon$, $\eta$ run over the energy eigenvalues of the system, $\ket{\varepsilon}$, $\ket{\eta}$ are the corresponding eigenstates, and $\omega_{\varepsilon, \eta}$ is the frequency of transition between these two.
-This formula proves that the peaks of the NMR/NQR spectrum are located at the resonance frequencies $\omega_{\varepsilon, \eta}$, and that some of these frequencies may not show up in the spectrum if the associated transition has not occurred or the detection setup is not oriented appropriately.
+This formula proves that the peaks of the NMR/NQR spectrum are located at the resonance frequencies $\omega_{\varepsilon, \eta}$, and that some of these frequencies may not show up in the spectrum if the associated transition has not occurred or if the detection setup is not oriented appropriately.
+In addition, comparison with the experimental spectrum may reveal the deviation of the actual system from the idealized, theoretical case, thus generating a basis for further study.